Our unique approach to success

 feel supported at work92%

-feel that their Job Coach is a trusted parter92%
+feel that their coach is a trusted parter92%

-feel a Job Coach helps them transition to each client82%
+feel a coach helps them transition to each client82%

 Reshma Dhawan sits at her desk with a laptop and smiles

-Meet Reshma - one of our amazing job coaches
+Meet Reshma - one of our amazing coaches

 Reshma joined auticon after a long career as a special education teacher, emphasizing Community Based Instruction.
-Being the first Job Coach in the U.S. has been a rewarding experience for her, and she has loved watching the team grow.
+Being the first Coach in the USA has been a rewarding experience for her, and she has loved watching the team grow.
 Reshma’s journey to auticon began when she had a passion for Community Based Instruction and how it could lead to better career outcomes for adults on the autism spectrum.
-Her curiosity led her to become a Job Coach at auticon in 2020, and she was promoted to Lead Job Coach in 2022.
+Her curiosity led her to become a Coach at auticon in 2020, and she is now our Neuroinclusion Coaching Director.

-What is a typical day like when supporting our autistic technologists?
+What is a typical day like when supporting our autistic consultants?

 What “autism masking” behavior can employers be aware of and how can they respond?